Introduction to Employee motivation in the workplace:

 - Strengthen their professional skills with adequate training.

 The problem lies in the lack of communication.
 Either the employee or his manager is unaware of the purpose or need for training.
-Instead, consider planning your team’s training, with their participation.
+Instead, consider planning your team’s training with their participation.
 Share with them how you think this will aid their *growth*.
 (Yes, that magic word again!)
-Give them clear directives on the tangibles you want them to achieve due to it, post-training.
-With this simple communication in place, training will not only enhance organizational effectiveness but also employee motivation activities and fulfillment.
+Give them clear directives on the tangibles you want them to achieve due to it post-training.
+With this simple communication in place, training will enhance organizational effectiveness and employee motivation activities and fulfillment.

 This is perhaps the most subtle yet powerful facet to improve employee motivation in the workplace (which is why we saved it for the last).